ListerLab/guides/pages/mydoc/mydoc_how_to_make_igv_web_sessions.md

 ---

-### 2. Create a Google Sheet with all the sample details for the browser tracks
+### 2. Create a Google Sheet with browser track details

 See the example here for how to setup the Google Sheet.